 Medical/Psychological Withdrawal Procedures

 For students to initiate a Medical/Psychological Withdrawal they must complete a “Medical/Psychological Withdrawal Request” form, obtained from Student Health Services or Counseling Services.
 This form should be submitted to the Director of Student Health Services for medical conditions or the Director of Counseling Services for psychiatric or psychological conditions.
 The director will conduct a medical or psychological evaluation of the student and review supporting medical or psychological records.
-The student is required to sign a release of information form allowing the director to communicate with the Provost (or designee).
-The director will complete his/her portion of the “Medical/Psychological Withdrawal Request” form and send the form to the Provost (or designee).
-Ultimately, the decision regarding the granting of the withdrawal lies with the Provost’s Office.
-The Provost (or designee) may choose to meet with the student and/or consult with the instructors of the courses in which the student is enrolled prior to making the decision.
+The student is required to sign a release of information form allowing the director to communicate with the Vice President for Student Success, Enrollment Management, and Student Affairs (or designee).
+The director will complete his/her portion of the “Medical/Psychological Withdrawal Request” form and send the form to the Vice President for Student Success, Enrollment Management, and Student Affairs (or designee).
+Ultimately, the decision regarding the granting of the withdrawal lies with the Vice President for Student Success, Enrollment Management, and Student Affairs' Office.
+The Vice President for Student Success, Enrollment Management, and Student Affairs (or designee) may choose to meet with the student and/or consult with the instructors of the courses in which the student is enrolled prior to making the decision.

 When the Director evaluates the student, the following will occur: